MaxwellCoriell/BackendCapstone/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-A task manager application that allows users
+A task manager application that allows users to create and assign tasks for themselves or other users.
+As well as being able to delete, and edit, and mark as complete each task.

 ## Table of Contents